jfbrou/Website/content/work in progress/ves/index.md

 ---
-title: "Double Marginalization and R&D Misallocation"
+title: "Markup Dispersion and R&D Misallocation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here